BoltJohn817/cd-fs-mercury/backend/README.md

 ### Features

-- [ ] Add an endpoint for `/departments/:id` which returns just the employees for that department
+- [V] Add an endpoint for `/departments/:id` which returns just the employees for that department
+  - Added a new endpoint for `/departments/:id`.
+    - Line 13 - 25 at `routes/index.ts`
-- [ ] Add a test for your new endpoint
+- [V] Add a test for your new endpoint
+  - Added test case for department endpoints
+  - `test/departments.test.ts`

 ### Optional (Bugs)

-- [ ] Fix failing tests
+- [V] Fix failing tests

+  - The test fails because the cors middleware doesn't always return value.
+To match the return type, I modified the original return statement.
+    - Line 39, 40 at `middlewares/global.ts`.

-- [ ] Ensure data correctness
+- [V] Ensure data correctness
+  - Updated the data model for the database correctness.

+    Removed the `employees` field in department type.

+    Updated the `id` field type to number.
+For the last data with `zc` as `id`, set new key value to number `82339`.
+    - `types/index.ts`
+    - `db/departments.json`, `db/employees.json`.
+    - Line 15 at `test/employees.test.ts`.

+## What I did more.

+- To reuse the departments and employee data.

+  I moved them to new file `db/departments.json` and `db/employees.json` and imported on `routes/index.ts`.

+  The data types are created inside of the `types/index.ts`.

+  Added configuration on `tsconfig.json` to import JSON data.

+  - Line 3 - 5 at `routes/index.ts`
+  - `db/empoyees.json`, `db/departments.json`
+  - `types/index.ts`
+  - Line 9 at `tsconfig.json`